 We landed in Edinburgh around 10:00 in the morning.
 After getting my newest passport stamp, I collected my luggage.

 We then made our way to the tram information center.
-The tram was not running all the way into the city centre stop that we would need because of an accident.
+The tram was not running all the way into the city center stop that we would need because of an accident.
 We were advised to take the bus instead.

 We would later find out that there had been a horrific accident involving a bicyclist getting her wheel stuck in a tram track on Princes Street and subsequently being hit by a bus.
 Unfortunately, she did not survive.